 In this article, you’ll learn everything you need to know about First Contentful Paint (FCP), including:

-If you want to improve your PageSpeed Insights (PSI) score and the user experience on your website, read on.
+So, if you want to improve your Google’s PageSpeed Insights score and the user experience on your site, read on.

-First Contentful Paint (FCP) measures the time it takes for the browser to visualize the first piece of DOM content (e.g., image, SVG, non-blank canvas element) on a page.
-According to PSI, that should happen in under 2 seconds.
+FCP is the time it takes for the browser to visualize the first piece of DOM content (e.g., image, SVG, non-blank canvas element) on a page.

 Or your company logo: